AdobeDocs/experience-manager-learn.en/help/headless-tutorial/content-services/chapter-2.md

 ![Creating the Content Fragment Model](assets/chapter-2/design-to-model-mapping.png)

-Armed with the mapping we can define out Content Fragment that will be used to collect and ultimately expose the Event data.
+Armed with the mapping we can define out Content Fragment that are used to collect and ultimately expose the Event data.

 ## Creating the Content Fragment Model